 For more information regarding the Cryptographic Hash Algorithm Competition (Hash Function), please visit the Computer Security Resource Center (CSRC).

-A cryptographic hash algorithm is designed to provide a random mapping from a string of binary data to a fixed-size "message digest" and achieve certain security properties.
-FIPS 180-4 specifies seven cryptographic hash algorithms for federal use — SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224 and SHA-512/256.
+A cryptographic hash algorithm (alternatively, hash "function") is designed to provide a random mapping from a string of binary data to a fixed-size “message digest” and achieve certain security properties.
+Hash algorithms can be used for digital signatures, message authentication codes, key derivation functions, pseudo random functions, and many other security applications.
+The Federal Information Processing Standard (FIPS 180-4), Secure Hash Standard, specifies seven cryptographic hash algorithms for Federal use, and is widely adopted by the information technology industry as well.

 In 2004-2005, several cryptographic hash algorithms were successfully attacked, and serious attacks were published against the NIST-approved SHA-1.
 In response, NIST held two public workshops to assess the status of its approved hash algorithms, and to solicit public input on its cryptographic hash algorithm policy and standard.
 As a result of these workshops, NIST decided to develop a new cryptographic hash algorithm for standardization through a public competition.
 The new hash algorithm would be referred to as SHA-3.